 How to get to the Dolomites from Trento

 Trento is a perfect city to organize some of the best day hikes in the Dolomites as well as fascinating tours to hear the sound of the mountains.
-From Trento, you can reach the Dolomites by bus, by taxi or renting your own car.
+From Trento, you can reach the Dolomites by bus, by taxi, or by renting your own car.

-In Trento province is Val di Fassa, one of the main valleys of Trentino mountain range and important tourist destination in winter as well as for planning summer holidays in the Dolomites.
+In Trento province is Val di Fassa, one of the main valleys of the Trentino mountain range and an important tourist destination in winter as well as for planning summer holidays in the Dolomites.